-As long as you move forward with those precautions in mind, then you should have a grand time!
+As long as you move forward with those precautions in mind, then you should have a grand time at these toddler beaches!

 Corona Del Mar — inside the harbor (Pirate’s Cove)

-It’s also a fun place to watch boats enter and leave Newport Harbor.
+It’s also a fun place to watch boats enter and leave Newport Harbor in the summer.
 The Wedge is just across the harbor and from the bluff you can see the surf pound the breakwater.